judo347/AAU-Notes/6-Semester/VIT - Theory of Science/0001 - deliverable.md

 ### Find two suitable workshops and two suitable conferences where your current project work could be possibly published.
 The submission deadline for the conferences/workshops should be in this or next year.
 For each workshop/conference provide its full name, acronym, an URL to the home-page of the event and the submission deadline.

+The workshops and conferences has deadline early 2020, and the groups work is not done before later this year.
+I expect the below mentioned will be held again next year, so if I want to participate, it will be 2021, and the same events.

 **Workshops:**

 - The ECAI 2020 Workshop on Robustness of AI Systems Against Adversarial Attacks